mr2rm/restbucks-challenge/README.md

 In restbucks, the manager can define variety of products via admin panel.
 Customers are able to order and customize their coffee with several options.
 Order can have a
 status: waiting, preparation, ready, delivered.
 Manager can chagne orders status.
-After each status change on order you should notify the customer via email.
+After each status change on order, you should notify the customer via email.

 Here is sample catalog of products offered by restbucks: